Florrena/Web-Programming-Project/README.md

 We will make a slide out menu in our header.
 The concept is to make it look more mobile user-friendly.

-### Feature 9

-We will make the 'random cat button' generate a random cat page every time a customer clicks on it, making it easier for the customer if they have any trouble deciding on which cat to choose.

 ---